bafg-bund/csl-tools/README.md

   - `sqlite`: SQLite export format (used to subset the CSL by a specific data source).
 - [path_csl]: Path to the CSL file.
 - [path_out]: Path to the directory where the exported file(s) will be saved.
-- [subset]: (Optional) Data source (institution) for subsetting the CSL data before exporting.
-Choose from:
+- [subset]: (Optional) Data source(s) for subsetting the CSL data before exporting.
+Choose one or more from:
   - `bfg`: BfG (Federal Institute of Hydrology)
   - `lfuby`: LfU Bayern (Bavarian Environment Agency)
   - `uba`: UBA (Federal Environment Agency)